Table of Contents

 Our body can produce PABA.
 But if you don’t want to rely on natural synthesis alone, you can include foods that contain it in your diet.
 These include brewers’ yeast, meat, mushrooms, whole grain cereals and spinach.
 [45-46]

-The daily intake is not set for PABA, but in dietary supplements it most often appears in the amount of 500-1000 mg per day.
+The daily dose is not set for PABA, but in dietary supplements it most often appears in the amount of 500-1000 mg per day.
 [45–46]

 Complex products for a healthy bronzed tan